Panicum

-Panicum (panicgrass) is a large genus of about 250 species of grasses mostly native to tropical regions.
+Panicum, commonly called panicgrass, is a large genus of about 250 species of grasses mostly native to tropical regions.

 Description

 The flowers are produced in a well-developed panicle often up to 60 cm in length with numerous seeds, which are 1–6 mm long and 1–2 mm broad.
 The fruits are developed from a two-flowered spikelet.
 Only the upper floret of each spikelet is fertile; the lower floret is sterile or staminate.
 Both glumes are present and well developed.

 Taxonomy

 Phylogenetic studies found the genus as previously circumscribed was polyphyletic, and several species have been reassigned to other genera.
 Most species in section Stolonifera of subgenus Phanopyrum were transferred to Ocellochloa, while P. venezuelae was placed in the new monotypic genus Drakkaria.

 Well-known species include P. miliaceum (proso millet) and P. virgatum (switchgrass).